txlam97/Gologin_Profile_Manager/README.markdown

 - **Profile Management**: View, edit, and delete profiles in a user-friendly table interface.
 - **Orbita Browser Integration**: Automatically downloads and manages the Orbita Browser executable.

-## Prerequisites

-To use the .exe or source code, ensure the following:

-- **Windows OS**: The tool is designed for Windows due to Orbita Browser compatibility.
-- **GoLogin API Token**: Obtain a token from your [GoLogin account](https://app.gologin.com/).
-- **Internet Connection**: Required for downloading Orbita Browser and making API calls.
-- **For Source Code Users**:
-  - Python 3.8+.
-  - Dependencies listed in `requirements.txt`.

 ## Installation

 ### Option 1: Using the Executable (.exe)